Ircama/epson_print_conf/README.md

     - Clean Nozzles.

-      Performs a standard cleaning cycle on the selected nozzle group.
+      Standard cleaning cycle on the selected nozzle group, allowing to select black/color nozzles.

     - Power Clean of the nozzles.

       Uses a higher quantity of ink to perform a deeper cleaning cycle.
 Power cleaning also consumes more ink and fills the waste ink tank more quickly.
 It should only be used when normal cleaning is insufficient.